AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./mvp/report.md

 ## 1. Executive Summary

-This project builds an AI-style workout assistant MVP for busy students and beginner/casual exercisers.
-The MVP helps a user quickly generate a safe workout plan based on their available time, target workout focus, available equipment, experience level, effort level, and pain status.
+This project aims to build an artificial intelligence  workout assistant MVP for students that are extremely busy  and people who are new to exercising .
+The MVP helps a user quickly generate a resonable workout plan based on their available time, target workout focus, available equipment, experience level, effort level, and if their is any pain status required to be addressed .

 The final MVP includes a Streamlit web app and a rule-based workout planner.
-The user enters their workout situation into the app, and the system returns a recommended workout plan, total time, rationale, safety note, and in-the-moment coaching response.
+The user enters the circumstances under which they want to perform their exercises into the app, and the system returns a  workout plan, the approximate time it will require, rationale, safety notes, and in-the-moment coaching responses .

 The current version does not use a trained machine learning model.
 Instead, it uses a transparent rule-based recommendation system with a local exercise dataset.
 This makes the MVP easy to run, debug, and explain for a class project.

 ## 2. User & Use Case

-The intended user is a busy student or beginner/casual exerciser who wants quick workout guidance without needing a full coaching app or gym trainer.
+The intended user is a busy student or a person who is new to exercising and is a casual exerciser who wants quick workout guidance without needing a full coaching app or a gym trainer.

-A typical user may have:
+A typical user may have constraints such as :

-- limited time
+- Shortage of time due to them being students , having jobs etc .
-- limited equipment
+- A lack of equipment
-- a small dorm or apartment space
+- a small dorm or apartment space which makes it difficult to move around .
 - beginner-level experience
-- uncertainty about what exercise to do next
+- uncertainty about what exercise to do next due to any lack of prior experience
-- mild pain or discomfort that requires conservative guidance
+- any sort pain or a feeling of discomfort that requires conservative guidance

 Example use case:

-A busy student has only 15 to 20 minutes before class and wants a simple full-body or targeted workout.
-They enter their available equipment, experience level, workout focus, and pain status.
-The app returns a short workout plan that fits their constraints and explains why the plan was selected.
+A busy student has only 15 to 20 minutes before class and wants a simple full-body or targeted workout in order to stay fit .
+They enter their available equipment, what experience level they have , the main target workout focus, and any pain related updates if any.
+The app returns a short workout plan that fits their constraints and gives a good reasoning as to why it chose this plan which can help in improving the confidence of the user in the app .

 ## 3. System Design